 How do you prevent the most common model building mistakes?

 Take photos of complex assemblies before taking them apart for paintwork.
-Use the right glue for the right material – plastic glue for plastic, wood glue for wood.
+Use the right glue for the right material – plastic cement for plastic, wood glue for wood.
 Never force parts that don’t fit; find out why they don’t fit and solve the problem by sanding or adjusting.

 The best model building products can be found at specialized webshops that focus on hobby and puzzles.
-These shops have extensive knowledge of products and can advise you on the right choice for your project.
+These shops have extensive product knowledge and can advise you on the right choice for your project.
 They often offer a wider range than general stores and usually have better prices due to their specialization.

 Frequently Asked Questions